redhat-cip/dci-openstack-agent/README.md

 You need to adjust the following Ansible playbook to describe how you want to provision your OpenStack.
 These playbook are located in the `/etc/dci-openstack-agent/hooks`.

-* `pre-run.yml`: It will be called during the provisioning.
+**pre-run.yml**: It will be called during the provisioning.
 This is the place where you describe the steps to follow to prepare your platform:
-    * deployment of the undercloud machine
+    * deployment of the `undercloud` machine
     * configuration of a network device
     * etc
+This hook runs on the `localhost`.

-* `running.yml`: this playbook will trigger to deploy the undercloud and the overcloud.
+**running.yml**: this playbook will trigger to deploy the undercloud and the overcloud.
 It should also add <http://$jumpbox_ip/dci_repo/dci_repo.repo> to the repository list (`/etc/yum/yum.repo.d/dci_repo.repo`).

-> At the end of this hook run, the Overcloud should be running.
+At the end of this hook run, the Overcloud should be running.
-> If your undercloud has a dynamic IP, you must use a set_fact action
-> to set the undercloud_ip variable.
-The agent needs to
-> know its IP to run the tests.
+If your undercloud has a dynamic IP, you must use a set_fact action to set the undercloud_ip variable.
+The agent needs to know its IP to run the tests.

+This hook runs on the `localhost`.

-* `teardown.yml`: This playbook cleans the full platform.
+**teardown.yml**: This playbook cleans the full platform.
+This hook can either be called  from the `jumpbox` or the `undercloud`.
+If you need to run an action on a specific host, you should use the `delegate_to` key to be sure the task will be run on the correct machine.

 ### Start the service